Colin McAllister, D.M.A.

 About

-Colin is the guitarist and conductor for the ensemble NOISE, and a co-founder of the SoundON Festival of Modern Music, held every January in La Jolla, California.
+Colin is the guitarist and conductor for the ensemble NOISE, and a co-founder of the SoundON Festival, held every January in La Jolla, California.
 He is a member of the Hennessy 6 jazz sextet and the Trilix Jazz Trio.
 He is the founder of "Through a Glass Darkly: Annual Symposium on Apocalyptica," a collaboration between UCCS, Concordia University Montréal, McGill University, and Colorado College.

 Education